Steve's Approach to Hypnotherapy

 Having the ability to sit and focus your mind for significant parts of each session is also needed.

 The main therapy rooms that Steve uses are located on the 1st or 2nd floor with stair-only access.
-Where this poses a problem it may be possible to make alternative arrangements, although this cannot be guaranteed.

 Children of 8 years or more can be seen if they are accompanied by their parent or guardian.